jishnu-codes/terraform-kubernetes/README.md

 Add the project ID in the variables.tf under the variable "project" and you can also give the same or appropriate name for the cluster using the variable "cluster_name".
 Save and quit the file.
 There you go.

-1. Initialize the terraform plan make init
+1. Initialize the terraform plan <br />
+make init <br />
-2. Plan the infrastruture to see the changes make plan
+2. Plan the infrastruture to see the changes <br />
+make plan
 3. Build the infrastructure
 make apply